You are here:

 A small percentage of patients with reactive arthritis have severe symptoms that cannot be controlled with any of the above treatments.
-For these people, medicine that suppresses the immune system, may be effective.
+For these people, medicine that suppresses the immune system, such as sulfasalazine or methotrexate, may be effective.

-Exercise, when introduced gradually, may help improve joint function.
-In particular, strengthening and range-of-motion exercises will maintain or improve joint function.
+Exercise, when introduced gradually, may help maintain and improve joint function.
+In particular, strengthening and range-of- motion exercises can be effective.
 Strengthening exercises build up the muscles around the joint to better support it.
 Muscle-tightening exercises that do not move any joints can be done even when a person has inflammation and pain.
 Range-of-motion exercises improve movement and flexibility and reduce stiffness in the affected joint.
 For patients with spine pain or inflammation, exercises to stretch and extend the back can be particularly helpful in preventing long-term disability.
 Aquatic exercise also may be helpful.
 Before beginning an exercise program, patients should talk to a health professional who can recommend appropriate exercises.